Getting Started in ClouderaPDF version

 For an overview of best practices for deploying Cloudera, refer to Creating and managing Cloudera deployments.

-Next, you can follow the instructions below for deploying CDP.
+Next, you can follow the instructions below for deploying Cloudera.

-Setting up a Cloudera deployment involves cloning a GitHub repository, editing the configuration, and running Terraform commands.
+Setting up a Cloudera deployment involves cloning a GitHub repository, editing the configuration, and running Terraform commands to launch the deployment.

-The cdp-tf-quickstarts repository contains Terraform resource files to quickly deploy Cloudera Public Cloud and associated pre-requisite cloud resources.
+The cdp-tf-quickstarts repository contains Terraform resource files to quickly deploy Cloudera on cloud and associated pre-requisite cloud resources.
 It uses the Cloudera Terraform Modules provided by Cloudera to do this.

-Clone this repository and navigate to the directory with the cloned repository:
+Clone this repository and navigate to the local directory with the cloned repository:

 git clone https://github.com/cloudera-labs/cdp-tf-quickstarts.git